 A wishing tree is the perfect craft for prompting discussion on new year’s resolutions.
 Wishing trees help kids to visualise their goals and make their ideas more tangible.

-And the same can apply to children.
 It can be quite tricky to teach the concept of resolutions, but turning them into wishes suddenly make them a bit more fun (and child-friendly).
-And making the wishes visual will help you literally keep an eye on them and remind you of the changes you want to make.
+And making the wishes visual like with our wishing tree will help you literally keep an eye on them and remind you of the changes you want to make.

-So we came up with this very cute wishing tree for 2018.
-On a crisp morning between Christmas and New Year’s Day you can take a family walk, pick up some sticks and thin branches, and then retreat back to your cosy home to write out your wishes and get them up on display.
+On a crisp morning between Christmas and New Year’s Day you can take a family walk, pick up some sticks and thin branches, and then retreat back to your cosy home to write out your wishes and display them.

 1 Time to gather the branches for your wishing tree!
 Wrap up warm and go on a family walk to find 5-10 small branches or twigs from the floor.